ahcombs/bayesactR/README.md

-bayesactR provides utilities that allow R users to run simulations using the [C package BayesACT](https://github.com/jessehoey/bayesact), developed by Dr. Jesse Hoey and colleagues, entirely from within R. The current version of bayesactR is designed to work with BayesACT 2.3.8, last modified on June 19, 2021.
+bayesactR provides utilities that allow R users to run simulations using the [C package BayesACT](https://github.com/jessehoey/bayesact), developed by Dr. Jesse Hoey and colleagues, entirely from within R.

-## Installation
+## Installation of bayesactR

 You can install the development version of bayesactR from [GitHub](https://github.com/) with: